Dries Van Langenhove

+Dries Van Langenhove (born 11 May 1993) is a Belgian political activist, former politician.
+He is known for his far-right views and actions.

+Van Langenhove is the founder and leader of the far-right Flemish nationalist youth organization Schild & Vrienden.

+From 2019 to 2023, Van Langenhove seated as an "independent member" of the Vlaams Belang fraction in the Chamber of Representatives.

 Early life

 Van Langenhove was born in Dendermonde and grew up in Opwijk.
 He initially started studying political science at Ghent University.
 Meanwhile, he trained as a plumber.
 After obtaining his bachelor degree, he began studying law at the same university.